neuschaefer/reform-handbook/src/source/desktops.rst

 Config File
 +++++++++++

-You can tailor Sway's behaviour and keyboard shortcuts by editing the file ``~/.config/sway/config``.
+You can tailor Sway's behavior and keyboard shortcuts by editing the file ``~/.config/sway/config``.

 All configuration options are documented in the Sway Wiki: `<https://github.com/swaywm/sway/wiki>`_